-The Corporation was not during fiscal 2020, and is not currently, a party to, nor was/is any of its property the subject of, any material legal proceedings, or any known to be contemplated, which involve a material claim for damages within the meaning of applicable securities legislation.
+Other than as described below, the Corporation was not during fiscal 2021, and is not currently, a party to, nor was/is any of its property the subject of, any material legal proceedings, or any known to be contemplated, which involve a material claim for damages within the meaning of applicable securities legislation.
 There have been no penalties or sanctions imposed against the Corporation by a court relating to securities legislation or by a securities regulatory authority and the Corporation has not entered into any settlement agreements with a court or securities regulatory authority.